tonethar/IGME-330-Master/notes/HW-ajax-3.md

 ## IV.
 Your Turn

 - Add the pet bird names you used last time to **pet-names.xml**
+- Write code so that the pet bird names are loaded from the XML file and display
 - IMPORTANT: You can double-check that **pet-names.xml** is still well-formed XML by opening the file in Chrome

 <hr>